 I searched the internet looking for a recipe to follow and decided on one from a website called Olive.
 I very nearly went with a Mary Berry one, but this one seemed easier to follow.
-I had to buy two cake tins for this, as I only own cupcake trays and nothing bigger.
-I decided to look on Amazon and got this one.

 This is: How to Bake Chocolate Fudge Cake!